Elaine Constantine

-Elaine Constantine (born 1965 in Bury, Lancashire) is a BAFTA nominated writer/director and photographer, globally recognised for her colourful and upbeat fashion imagery of confident young women.
+Elaine Constantine (born 1965 in Bury, Lancashire) is a BAFTA nominated writer/director and photographer, known for her colourful and upbeat fashion imagery of confident young women.

 Career

 Photography

 Constantine came to prominence in the 1990s due to work published in The Face magazine.
 Her energetic and honest take on young women attracted international interest when she was regularly commissioned by Italian Vogue editor, Franca Sozzani and US Vogue editor Anna Wintour.

 Exhibitions

 Constantine's first solo show was at Marion de Beaupre's Gallerie 213, Paris, in 1998.
 In 2002 Constantine exhibited Tea Dance, a show that documented the elderly tea dance culture of Northern England.
 Tea Dance has toured Paris, London, Rome, Amsterdam and Moscow.

 Art collections

 Constantine's work has been exhibited at London's The Photographers' Gallery, Tate Britain's Look at Me exhibition, curated by Val Williams, and the V&A's Imperfect Beauty exhibition, curated by Charlotte Cotton.
 A series of Constantine's prints are held in the photography collection at the National Portrait Gallery.